Pediatric Bronchiectasis Treatment & Management

 Approach Considerations

-Antibiotics can be used to prevent and treat recurrent infections, usually based on the findings at bronchoalveolar lavage.
+Antibiotics can be used to prevent and treat recurrent infections, often polymicrobial, and diminish bacterial load and the associated cycle of infection and inflammation.
+Choice of antibiotics is usually based on the findings of bronchoalveolar lavage or sputum culture.
 Secretions can be mobilized with chest physiotherapy and mucolytic agents.
+The goal of therapy is to mobilize secretions and to reduce the infectious and inflammatory load, thereby preventing progression of airway destruction.
+The main pathogens associated with bronchiectasis are non-typeable H influenzae, Streptococcus pneumoniae, Moraxella catarrhalis, and Pseudomonas in later disease.
 Occasionally, surgery may be considered.
-The goal of therapy is to mobilize secretions and to reduce the infectious and inflammatory load, thereby preventing progression of airway destruction.

 Anti-inflammatory Therapy